3681NHR/NHHS-FRC-2024-3681/checklist.md

     * Robot Code: green
         * Indicates we have deployed code to the RoboRIO that can be run
     * Joysticks: green
-        * Indicates that (expected?) joysticks are connected to the laptop
+        * Indicates that joysticks are connected to the laptop
     * Robot battery voltage: >11V
         * Under this voltage, the robot my not perform as expected
     * Mode: teleoperated